ConsenSysMesh/linnia-resources/Technical-Whitepaper.md

 |OCEAN	|no	|no	|yes	|yes	|yes	|
 |UPORT	|yes	|yes	|no	|no	|yes	|

-Figure X - A few points of comparisons for Linnia
+Table One- A few points of comparisons for Linnia

 # Technical Overview